lydell/elm-watch/README.md

 With elm-watch HTTPS causes a new complexity. elm-watch uses Web Sockets for hot reloading.
 So now there’s the question of `ws://` vs `wss://`.
 Here are my findings last time I dove into this:

 - `ws://` works fine on `https://localhost` in both Chrome and Firefox these days.
-- However, Safari Desktop requires `wss://`.
+- However, Safari Desktop requires `wss://` on `https://` pages (even localhost).
 - You can use a self-signed certificate (but get security prompts in the browser).
 If you set up your `https://` and `wss://` with the same certificate, it works seamlessly.
 - …except that Firefox requires you to separately visit the `wss://` origin and accept the unsafe certificate, which is very non-intuitive.
-- Safari for iOS does not seem to allow self-signed certificates for websocket at all.
+- Safari for iOS does not seem to allow self-signed certificates for Web Sockets at all.

 In short, you _can_ use a simple `ws://` together with `https://` in _some_ cases.
 But to get things working all the time, you would have to create a certificate and add it to your computer OS and phone OS so it becomes trusted for real.
 Which is a bit annoying.
 If you are doing that and would like to be able to configure elm-watch to use that certificate as well (with `wss://`), please let me know!
+Until then, elm-watch keeps things simple and _always_ uses `ws://`.

 [elm-hot]: https://github.com/klazuka/elm-hot
 [elm-monitor]: https://github.com/layflags/elm-monitor